Julius-Ulee/julius-ulee.github.io/README.md

 # Personal Portfolio Repository

-This is the repository for my personal portfolio website, which is a single page HTML created with Tailwind CSS and Alpine.js.
-The website is designed to showcase my skills, experience, and projects.
+This is the repository for my personal portfolio website, which is a one-page HTML created with CSS and Jquery.
+This website is designed to showcase my skills, experience, and projects.

 ## Technologies Used